Gas central heating boilers

 time.
 That's why you can hear some boilers switching on and off when

-you switch on the taps, even if they're already lit to power the
+you switch on the faucets, even if they're already lit to power the

 central heating.